aws-amplify/docs/cli/migrate.md

 ]
 ```

-* Now, if any of your Policies includes the `/Prod/*` path, you need to replace it with the following
+* Now, if any of your Policies include the `/Prod/*` path, you need to replace it with the following

 **Before**
 ```